NebbGroup/docs.qlarm.com/content/glossary/_index.md

 ###### Alarm
 An alarm is a type of event within Qlarm.
 It has a stricter set of parameters, and is acknowledgable.
 ###### Asset
-"A collection of tags, events, states and attributes that belong to a single entity within the system.
+A collection of tags, events, states and attributes that belong to a single entity within the system.
 An asset provides context to the system.
 A sensor is typically not an asset, but a device that provides data on behalf of an asset.
 E.g. a motor [asset] could have tags for Speed, Power, and Temperature; and static attributes Name, Weight, and Location; and have an event (alarm) defined for Overheating.
-Assets can share properties through templates."
+Assets can share properties through templates.
 ###### Asset model
 An hierarchical representation (model) of assets.
 ###### Channel
 A method or mechanism of communicating with recipients.
 E.g. SMS text message, e-mail, voice phone call or push notifications.
 ###### Condition
-"A rule within an event that evaluates to true or false for the attributes of a tag (its value, quality, or time).
+A rule within an event that evaluates to true or false for the attributes of a tag (its value, quality, or time).
 Examples:
-Condition: Room temperature is over 30 °C [RoomTemp > 30]".
+Condition: Room temperature is over 30 °C [RoomTemp > 30].
 ###### Context tag
 The tag within an event that triggered the event.
 ###### Dashboard